• Skip to Content

 Dr. Burnell Fischer is a clinical professor emeritus specializing in urban and community forestry.
 He joined Indiana University in 2005 after 15 years with the Indiana Division of Forestry where he served as the state forester and director.
 At O'Neill, Fischer teaches classes on urban forestry and conducts research on urban and community forestry practices and issues, forest resource policy, state government management and collaborative forestry.
 He leads the Bloomington Urban Forestry Research Group.

 In 2013, Fischer was honored with the Frederick Law Olmsted Award from the Arbor Day Foundation for his contribution to tree planting, conservation, and stewardship.
 Fischer has been instrumental in the growth of the Tree Campus USA program, which provides resources and recognition for colleges and universities that make tree care a priority.
-The Arbor Day Foundation has named IU Bloomington a Tree Campus USA seven years in a row.
+The Arbor Day Foundation has named IU Bloomington a Tree Campus USA 13 years in a row.

 Highlights